IBM/integrity-enforcer/docs/README_SAMPLE_TEKTON_SIGNING_PIPELINE.md

 ### Prerequisites for setting up an example Tekton signing pipeline
+-   Install Tekton CLI in the local environment where the exmple Tekton pipline would be triggered.
 -   Prepare a cluster (RedHat OpenShift cluster including ROKS) for deploying sample application.
-      -  Let us call this a Target cluster where a sample application to be deployed via Tekton signing pipeline
+      -  Let us call this a `target` cluster where a sample application to be deployed via Tekton signing pipeline
       -  Setup IE with PGP signature verifcation enbled in a target cluster (see [documentation](README_HOW_IE_WORKS.md)).
       -  Signing task in the example Tekton signing pipeline would require to access the IE secret that includes a pubkey ring for verifying signatures of resources that need to be protected by IE.
       (see [documentation](README_RESOURCE_SIGNATURE.md))